ljmesi/Copenhagen_BioHackathon2020/README.md

 5) It is not required to use the selenium driver, but it will be required on many websites that render the content dynamically.
 For this I have started to use the gecko webdriver for python.
 You must install this locally on your environment if you wish to run this.
 As an example, if you use a mac, you can run brew install geckodriver.
 More information can be found here: https://github.com/mozilla/geckodriver or here: https://chromedriver.chromium.org/

+4) run the app with python3:

+examples:
+ - `python3 crawler.py --url 'https://covid.bioexcel.eu/simulations/' --webdriver firefox`
-4) run the app with python3: e.g.: python3 crawler.py --url 'https://figshare.com/search?q=dcd&searchMode=1' --webdriver chrome --webdriver_location /opt/Downloads/chrome_driver/chromedriver
+ -  `python3 crawler.py --url 'https://figshare.com/search?q=dcd&searchMode=1' --webdriver chrome --webdriver_location /opt/Downloads/chrome_driver/chromedriver --use_selenium --parse_secondary`